Best Chicken Feeders and Waterers (2026 Reviews)

 Best Chicken Waterers for Backyard Flocks

-This kit comes with 4 horizontal-style poultry nipples, a drill bit sized to fit perfectly, and silicone plugs for the back side.
+This kit comes with horizontal-style poultry nipples, a dribble dish to catch drips, a drill bit sized to fit, and an installation tool.
 Drill them into any 5-gallon bucket or food-grade container, and you've got a clean waterer that lasts for years.

 Why it works: Horizontal nipples are easier for chickens to use than vertical ones, and they rarely leak when installed correctly.
+The dribble dish catches the occasional drop so your bedding stays dry.
 One 5-gallon bucket with 3 to 4 nipples will water 10 to 12 birds for several days.

-Why the community loves it: This is the most-recommended waterer setup on r/BackYardChickens by a wide margin.
-The kit includes everything, and the nipples don't leak like some cheaper alternatives.
+Why keepers love it: This is the most-recommended waterer setup in the backyard chicken community by a wide margin.
+The kit includes everything you need, and the nipples don't leak like some cheaper alternatives.
+The current kit is a generous multi-pack, so you'll have spares for a second bucket.

 If you're in a climate where temperatures drop below freezing, you need a heated waterer.
-This 3-gallon unit has a built-in thermostat that kicks on automatically when temps hit 35°F. It holds enough water for 6 to 10 birds.
+This 3-gallon hanging unit has a built-in thermostat that kicks on automatically in cold weather, drawing about 100 watts only when it needs to.
+It holds enough water for 6 to 10 birds.

 Why it works: No more trudging out to the coop with warm water every morning.
 No more cracking ice out of frozen waterers.
 It just works.

 One thing to know: You'll need an outdoor-rated extension cord or a power source in your coop.
-The unit draws about 100 watts when the heater's running.
+If you'd rather keep your existing setup, a heated base is a cheaper way to add freeze protection.

-3. Harris Farms Plastic Poultry Waterer (5 Gallon) — Budget Pick
+3. Harris Farms Double Wall Poultry Waterer (5 Gallon): Best Zero-Setup Capacity

 Why it works: Zero learning curve.
-Fill it, flip it, set it down.
-Your chickens will drink from it immediately.
+Fill it, flip it, set it down, and your chickens drink from it immediately.
+The wide capacity means fewer refills.

 How to Pick the Right Size for Your Flock